-- Peer-reviewed journals (open-access is encouraged). - Dissemination at conferences and meetings - Non-peer reviewed professional periodicals e.g., The Irish Psychologist, World of Irish Nursing; - Public engagement talks or events e.g., Irish Cancer Society 'Decoding Cancer', Pint of Science, Science Week events, public university talks, etc. - Newspapers/media e.g., The Irish Times, thejournal.ie, Newstalk;

-- Blog posts e.g., professional blog, Irish Cancer Society website;
+- Peer-reviewed journals (open-access is encouraged); - Dissemination at conferences and meetings; - Non-peer reviewed professional periodicals, e.g., The Irish Psychologist, World of Irish Nursing; - Public engagement talks or events, e.g., Irish Cancer Society webinars, Pint of Science, Science Week events, public university talks, etc. - Newspapers/media e.g., The Irish Times, thejournal.ie, Newstalk; - Blog posts e.g., professional blog, Irish Cancer Society website; - Newsletters; - Online videos and website content.

-- Newsletters

-- Online videos and website content

 6.4.
-Budgeting for PPI
+Budgeting for PPP

-The cost of PPI is dependent on how you plan to embed it into your study i.e., your Patient Involvement Plan.
-As such, it is difficult to prescribe guidelines on how to budget for PPI.
-However, at a minimum, it is expected that the out of pocket expenses of PPI members associated with involvement are covered by the research grant
+The cost of PPP is dependent on how you plan to embed it into your study, i.e., your PPP Plan.
+As such, it is difficult to prescribe guidelines on how to budget for PPP.
+However, at a minimum, it is expected that the out-of-pocket expenses of PPP members associated with partnership are covered by the research grant.
+Please note, certain calls may have set minimum budgets for PPP - please refer to call guidelines for more information.

-Before beginning to budget we recommend that you check that the host institute has appropriate systems in place for the payment of PPI costs and expenses.
-The host institute may also have specific guidelines in place around budget costs and allowable expenses, we recommend that you check this with your institute before completing the budget.
+Before beginning to budget we recommend that you check that the host institution has appropriate systems in place for the payment of PPP costs and expenses.
+The host institution may also have specific guidelines in place around budget costs and allowable expenses, we recommend that you check this with your institution before completing the budget.